A message from the Chairman of

 The legal importance of Quarter Days arose because on these four dates servants were hired, rents fell due, or leases were begun.
 Until King Henry VIII broke with Rome, harvesting was also supposed to be finished by Michaelmas, so that date marked the end of one natural cycle and the beginning of another.
 This is the reason that Michaelmas used to mark the start of legal terms and university terms.
 Today the name Michaelmas Term remains, but the dates are adjusted for administrative convenience.

+The Michaelmas Goose was sometimes called the Stubble Goose.
+That name arose because as harvesting proceeded the geese were let into the stubble fields where the ate their fill and were in prime condition for the table.
 Why choose a goose for Michaelmas?
 The traditional story is that Queen Elizabeth I heard of the defeat of the Armada in the middle of a meal when she was dining on goose.
 In joyful celebration she resolved henceforth to eat goose on Michaelmas Day – and everyone followed suit!
 (A bit far-fetched?)

 A different and more down to earth explanation has been suggested.
 Michaelmas was the day when rent was due, so it is said that the tenants who were seeking extra time for payment would soften up the landlord with the gift of a goose in its prime.
 Back in the 15th century some anonymous poet wrote a verse reminder of the gifts appropriate for the Quarter Days.
+At Christmas a capon,

 At Michaelmas a goose,